Jaimin09/Jessica---A-Virtual-Assistant/README.md

 It is Web Based application.
 We Can chat with her and give orders.

 # Some Cool Features:
-Its just like cortona, but have different answering personality which makes her look more human and more woman.
+Its just like cortona, but have different answering personality.
 You can use Jessica, simply downloading these files and following the below steps

 # Files: